Rey Mysterio: Final storylines and departure (2013–2015)

-Return to AAA (2015–2016)
+Lucha Libre AAA Worldwide (2015–2016)

-On March 3, 2015, five days after being released from WWE, it was announced that Mysterio had agreed to work for Lucha Libre AAA Worldwide for the first time since 1995.
-He made his in-ring return as part of AAA's 2015 pay-per-view Rey de Reyes ("King of Kings") on March 18, 2015.
-Mysterio teamed up with Myzteziz (formerly Sin Cara in WWE) to defeat the Los Perros del Mal team of El Hijo del Perro Aguayo and Pentagón Jr., with Mysterio scoring the winning pin.
-This match is notorious for showing wrestler Perro Aguayo Jr.'s death in the ring following a drop kick from Mysterio.
-Mysterio delivered a dropkick to Perro's back, causing him to fall to the second rope, setting him up for Mysterio's signature "619" wrestling move, which involve Mysterio running towards the rope, grabbing it, and spinning around 180°, hitting the person on the face with his legs.
+Five days after being released from WWE, it was announced that Mysterio had agreed to work for Lucha Libre AAA Worldwide.
+He made his in-ring return as part of AAA's 2015 pay-per-view Rey de Reyes ("King of Kings") on March 18, where he and Myzteziz (formerly Sin Cara in WWE) defeated the Los Perros del Mal team of El Hijo del Perro Aguayo and Pentagón Jr., with Mysterio scoring the winning pin.

+On March 20, during another tag team match, a dropkick from Mysterio resulted in Perro Aguayo Jr.'s death in the ring.
+Mysterio delivered the dropkick to Perro's back, causing him to fall to the second rope, setting him up for Mysterio's signature "619" wrestling move, which involves Mysterio running towards the rope, grabbing it, and spinning around 180°, hitting the person on the face with his legs.
 Mysterio, seeing that something was wrong due to Perro becoming limp, purposely missed.
 The other wrestlers continued performing while each coming up and checking on Perro.
 They quickly finished the match after realizing that something serious had happened.
-The ref, wrestlers, and lockerroom crew came out and took Perro out using a piece of plywood.
+The referee, wrestlers, and locker room crew came out and took Perro out using a piece of plywood.
 He was pronounced dead by the doctors later that night.
-His official death was ruled as cardiac arrest.
+His official cause of death was ruled as cardiac arrest, due to a cervical stroke caused by three fractured vertebrae.

 On May 24, 2015, Mysterio came together with Myzteziz and El Patrón Alberto to form the "Dream Team" for AAA's Lucha Libre World Cup.
 The trio eventually won the tournament, defeating Johnny Mundo, Matt Hardy and Mr. Anderson in the finals with Mysterio pinning Mundo for the win.
 For Triplemanía XXIII, AAA's biggest show of the year, a "dream match" between Mysterio and Myzteziz took place.
 Both wrestlers teamed during their time in WWE and AAA but had never competed against each other.
 Mysterio was victorious, forcing Myzteziz to submit to a Fujiwara armbar.
-After the match, Myzteziz turned rudo and sprayed mist at Mysterio's face and challenged him to a Lucha de Apuestas.
+After the match, Myzteziz turned rudo and sprayed mist at Mysterio's face, challenging him to a Lucha de Apuestas.
 In early February 2016, AAA announced that Mysterio had left AAA due to financial issues between Mysterio and AAA.
-Despite not working directly for AAA, Mysterio Jr. participated in the 2016 Lucha Libre World Cup alongside Dr. Wagner Jr. and Dragon Azteca Jr., known as "Team Mexico International" the trio finished in third place.
+Despite not working directly for AAA, Mysterio Jr. participated in the 2016 Lucha Libre World Cup alongside Dr. Wagner Jr. and Dragon Azteca Jr., known as "Team Mexico International"; the trio finished in third place.